chmac/action.tools/frontend/public/do.md

 - `after:YYYY-MM-DD` is a date (and optionally time) after which this task be started.
 The task cannot be started before this date.
-- `by:YYYY-MM-DD` is the deadline for this task.
+- `before:YYYY-MM-DD` is the deadline for this task.
 - `created:YYYY-MM-DD` is the date this task was created.
-- `closed:YYYY-MM-DD` is the date when this task was completed.
+- `finished:YYYY-MM-DD` is the date when this task was completed.
 - `snooze:YYYY-MM-DD` is a date when this task should be hidden until.
-  - Snoozed dates are not quite the same as `by` dates.
+  - Snoozed dates are not quite the same as `before` dates.
   - A task might only be possible after the 1st of the month, and before the 10th of the month, but might be snoozed on the 1st until the 4th.